Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        Refer to the [position](#position-properties) properties that are available.
   - @c "column-count": the number of columns that this cell should consume.\n The can either be a number, or the string @c "all" (meaning all columns).
+  - @c "row-count": the number of rows that this cell should consume.\n The can either be a number, or the string @c "all" (meaning all rows).
+  - @c "value": a numeric, string, or null value to assign to the cell.
+  - @c "background": the background color.
+This can be a either a color name or hex-encoded value.
+  - @c "show-borders": an array of boolean values, representing whether the borders of the cell should be drawn.
+These values go clockwise, starting at 12 o'clock.
+  - @c "horizontal-page-alignment": how to horizontally align the item within its area.\n The options are:\n
+    - @c "left-aligned"
+    - @c "right-aligned"
+    - @c "centered"

 # Base-level Properties